IVIG vs. SCIG

-We specialize in Ig therapy that is administered intravenously “into a vein” (IVIG) or subcutaneously “under the skin” (SCIG).
+What does IVIG stand for?
+Intravenous immune globulin.
+Intravenous (IV) therapies are administered into a vein.
+What does SCIG stand for?
+Subcutaneous immune globulin.
+Subcutaneous (SC or SubQ) therapies are administered under the skin, such as an injection.
 Both methods are effective but are prescribed for different reasons.
 A patient’s physician will carefully consider their medical situation, medical history, response to treatment, compliance with therapy, and lifestyle to determine whether IV or SC will be a better option for them.

 Ig is a tested and safe solution made from human plasma containing antibodies.
 This therapy is used to protect patients who cannot fight infections due to the low production of antibodies or someone whose immune system is attacking their body’s healthy cells.
 Ig is prepared from blood donated by thousands of people, creating a super-concentrated collection of antibodies capable of warding off viruses and/or bacteria.

 At Paragon, we strive to be at the forefront of change to continue to serve our patients to the best of our ability.
 For over 15 years, we have specialized in infusion therapy to treat hundreds of different diseases, conditions, and diagnoses.
 Our heart is to make treatment easier for patients, which is why we make it possible for our patients to receive their IVIG and SCIG treatment in the comfort of their own home.

 We offer multiple site-of-care options for our IVIG and SCIG patients, including treatment in the home setting.
 We also have infusion centers that allow our patients to receive the treatment they need under the care of our highly trained team of Registered Nurses and Nurse Practitioners.
 Patients will also soon be able to receive IVIG treatment at certain Paragon Pharmacy locations with infusion suites.